Sticky footer of website with $25 and buy button. Price should be to the left of the button

 Try the left side.

-On mobile devices, users need to cross over prices if they're located toward the right.
+Plus, mobile users need to cross over prices that are located toward the right:

 A user's thumb is crossing over a price on a mobile device

-...because our eyes enter a visual field from the left, the left naturally becomes the anchor point or ‘visual fulcrum.’
+...our eyes enter a visual field from the left, [so] the left naturally becomes the anchor point or ‘visual fulcrum.’
 Thus, the further an object is placed away from the left side (or the fulcrum), the heavier the perceived weight (Deng & Kahn, 2009, p.
 9).

 1. Center your price on a cliff